charlie-rbchd/waved/README.md

 ```

 ### Setup
 By far the easiest way to have live reload working is to use the provided Visual Studio Code tasks.
-The watcher tasks run automatically in the background once the project is opened, so it's just a matter of running the `cargo live edit` task.
+The watcher tasks run automatically in the background once the project is opened, so it's just a matter of running the `Run (live-reload)` task.

 Nevertheless, here are the manual steps to achieve the same result.
 1. Run the following command at the root of the repository (do not launch the process in a debugger, reloading will not work):